• Skip to primary navigation

 Instructions

 • Boil for 7-8 minutes until they float and until the inside is cooked.
-Strain and rinse the balls under cold water and strain.
-Place them on parchment paper.
+Remove the rice balls with a slotted spoon and transfer into an ice bath.

-• Once they are cool to touch, skewer 1 of each colour onto your stick.
+• Once they are cool to touch, skewer 1 of each colour onto your stick starting with the green, then white and lastly pink.
 There should be 3 balls per stick.
-Enjoy warm or cold!
+Enjoy warm or at room temperature.

 Notes